 The Traffic Collision Fact Book from the South Carolina Department of Public Safety reported that there were 76 fatalities resulting from collisions involving truck tractors and 30 involving other trucks in one recent year.
 According to the Fact Book, truck tractors were involved in 1,179 injury collisions and 3,874 property damage only (PDO) collisions, while other trucks were involved in 541 injury collisions and 1,894 PDO collisions.

 According to the Insurance Institute for Highway Safety Highway Data Loss Institute (IIHS HDLI), 3,986 people were killed in large truck crashes nationwide in a single recent year, including 2,642 passenger vehicle occupants, 660 large tuck occupants, and 637 motorcyclists, bicyclists, and pedestrians.
 IIHS HDLI reported that 1,277 deaths occurred on interstates and freeways, 2,373 occurred on other major roads, 281 occurred on minor roads, and 55 were unknown.

-Differences Between Passenger Vehicle Accidents and Tractor-Trailer Accidents
+Differences Between Passenger Vehicle Accidents and Truck Accidents

 People should never assume that a commercial truck accident is the same as any other accident.
 These crashes often involve unique elements, and some of these factors directly impact your possible recovery.

 For example, multiple parties could be liable for your injuries in a crash involving a tractor-trailer or other heavy truck.
 You may have claims against more than one party.

 While truck drivers are often at fault for tractor-trailer crashes, they typically do not have the insurance coverage and personal wealth or assets that give them the ability to pay a tractor-trailer crash judgment.